run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 ### Ticket Approval

-In version 8.0.0.0 of CITSmart, we included ticket approval through a new direct icon in the attendance list, it's not necessary to open the ticket to perform the attendance, we present the available information and the options configured to accept or refuse the call.
+In version 8.0.0.0 of 4biz, we included ticket approval through a new direct icon in the attendance list, it's not necessary to open the ticket to perform the attendance, we present the available information and the options configured to accept or refuse the call.

 This functionality is available on Mobile SM and on the Service Portal.